cyberwade/test-enterprise-application/README.md

 4. Build web-module.

-5. Deploy the WAR to the JBoss Application Server instance (JBoss AS of 7 version needed).
+5. Deploy the WAR to the JBoss or Tomcat Application Server (both servers of version 7 needed).

 6. Open index page, for example by URL *http://localhost:8080/test-enterprise-application/index.xhtml*.